tutubalin/tutubalin.github.io/mars.md

 **Extremely impolite**: "None of your business.
 Why don't you mind your own business and go find a hobby that doesn't involve bothering me?"

-> How many angels can dance on the head of a pin?

-**Hilarious**: "Well, if they're really tiny angels, I suppose a whole choir could fit on there."

-**Snarky**: "Depends on the size of the pin.
-And the size of the angels.
-And whether they have rhythm."

-**Sarcastic**: "Oh, that's an easy one.
-The answer is... who cares?"

-**Extremely impolite**: "I don't know, and I don't care.
-Can we talk about something more interesting now?"

 > how to live forever?